abhanjac/cats_vs_dogs_classification/README.md

 The network architecture is defined in the [train_classifier.py](codes/train_classifier.py) script.
 The training process is also defined in the same script.
 Several functions and parameters that are used by the training process are defined in the [utils.py](codes/utils.py) and [config.py](codes/config.py) scripts.
 Training happens in batches and after every epoch the model evaluated on the validation set.
 The training and validation accuracy are recorded in the log files (which are saved in the [logs](codes/logs) directory) and then the model is saved as a checkpoint.
-Another **json** file is also saved along with the checkpoint, which contains the details of the hyperparemeters (for the current epoch), training and validation accuracy upto the current epoch and also the training dataset mean and standard deviation.
+Another **json** file is also saved along with the checkpoint, which contains the following details:

+* Epoch, Batch size and Learning rate
+* Mean and Standard deviation of the training set.
+* Latest maximum validation accuracy.
+* A statistics of the epoch, learning rate, training loss, training accuracy and validation accuracy upto the current epoch.

 These information from this json file are reloaded into the model to restart the training, in case the training process got stopped or interrupted because of any reason.

 According to the [Weakly-supervised learning with convolutional neural networks paper](http://leon.bottou.org/publications/pdf/cvpr-2015.pdf), the **Global Max-Pooling (GMP)** layer is able to localize the parts of the image which the network emphasizes on to classify objects.